andrej5elin/accelerate_fft/README.rst

 Version 0.2.0
 +++++++++++++

 Improves multi-threaded fft calculation on smaller arrays and in 1D transforms.
+Implements 'axis' and 'axes' arguments.

 License
 -------